The extraordinary love story behind Edward Burne-Jones’s famous ‘Sleeping Beauty’ paintings

 In 1890, the Pre-Raphaelite artist Edward Burne-Jones finished a monumental series of paintings inspired by ‘Sleeping Beauty’.
 Greeted with ecstasy by the public, it sold for a record 15,000 guineas and made the artist a rich and famous man.

-Told by the voices of five extraordinary women – the wives and mistresses and muses of the famous artists of the Pre-Raphaelite circle – BEAUTY IN THORNS tells the story of love, desire, obsession and tragedy that lies behind the creation of this famous depiction of Sleeping Beauty.
+Told by the voices of four extraordinary women – the wives and mistresses and muses of the famous artists of the Pre-Raphaelite circle – BEAUTY IN THORNS tells the story of love, desire, obsession and tragedy that lies behind the creation of this famous depiction of Sleeping Beauty.

 Lizzie Siddal (b.
 1829)